Tania Costa Owner and Operator

 She holds a Bachelor’s degree from Bishops University, Veterinary Technician training from Purdue University, Certified Canine Rehabilitation Practitioner (CCRP) through the University of Tennessee’s Veterinary Medicine program.
 She is also a Certified Animal Acupressure Practitioner (CAAP) through Tallgrass Animal Acupressure Institute and is certified in Veterinary Pain Management.
 Further continued studies in the area of Osteopathy and Cranial Sacral and Advanced Manual Therapy Techniques in Physical Therapy gives Tania a full rounded experience in understanding gait mechanics, injury prevention, body structure and core conditioning for the growing number of dogs suffering from various injuries.

-She is the owner of Canine Wellness Centre Inc. since 2004, Ontario’s first centre for rehabilitation for small animals.
-The centre provides rehabilitation with the use of an underwater treadmill as well as various modalities to support dogs recovering from both soft tissue injuries, surgery and neurological conditions.
+She is the owner of Canine Wellness Centre Inc. since 2004, Ontario’s first to provide rehabilitation for small animals.
+The centre provides rehabilitation with the use of various modalities to support dogs recovering from both soft tissue injuries, surgery and neurological conditions.
 She as a passion for senior dogs and puppy injury prevention as well as fitness in dogs.

 Tania also provides seminars to various dog sport groups on a regular basis.
 These seminars include core conditioning, dealing with the senior dog, understanding pain management and keeping your pet dog free of injury.
 She has been called in to evaluate movement and conformation at sheep herding and agility trials.
 She has spoken at Therapy Dogs of Canada on several occasions on nutrition and injury prevention of therapy dogs.
 Further seminars has taken her to USA to the STAAR conference to teach veterinarians, Veterinary Technician’s and physical therapists in the area of hydrotherapy, Senior dogs, and Therapeutic exercise protocols